 We are mentioning below the important topics that you should prepare well to score more:

-By this you will be judged about your day to day scientific knowledge.
+By this you will be judged on your day to day scientific knowledge.

 Focus on the following areas: